German atrocities committed against Soviet prisoners of war: Hunger and mass deaths

 At the camps in Smolensk, the headquarters of Army Group Center (pictured in August 1941), 300 to 600 prisoners died each day in late 1941 and early 1942.

 Food for prisoners was extracted from the occupied Soviet Union after the occupiers' needs were met.
 Prisoners usually received less than the official ration due to supply problems.
 By mid-August 1941, it had become clear that many prisoners would die.
 The capture of nearly a million and a half million prisoners during the encirclements of Kiev, Vyazma, and Bryansk in September and October caused a sudden breakdown in makeshift logistical arrangements.
 On 21 October 1941, OKH general quartermaster Eduard Wagner issued an order reducing daily rations for non-working prisoners to 1,487 calories—a starvation amount that was rarely delivered.
 Working prisoners were also often put on starvation diets due to a lack of supplies.
 Non-working prisoners—all but one million of the 2.3 million held at the time—would die, as Wagner acknowledged at a November 1941 meeting.

 Following setbacks in the military campaign, Hitler ordered on 31 October that labor deployment in Germany for surviving prisoners be prioritized.
 After this order was issued, death rates reached their apex; the need for prisoner labor could not overcome the other priorities for food distribution.
 The number of prisoners working declined as those deemed unfit for work or quarantined due to epidemics continued to increase.
-Although prisoners had not received much food from the beginning, death rates skyrocketed during the fall due to increased numbers, the cumulative effects of starvation, epidemics, and falling temperatures.
+Although prisoners had not received much food from the beginning, death rates skyrocketed during Autumn due to increased numbers, the cumulative effects of starvation, epidemics, and falling temperatures.
 Hundreds died daily at each camp, too many to bury.
 German policy shifted to prioritize feeding prisoners at the expense of the Soviet civilian population but, in practice, conditions did not significantly improve until June 1942 due to improved logistics and fewer prisoners to feed.
 Mass deaths were repeated on a smaller scale in the winter of 1942–1943.

 Starving prisoners attempted to eat leaves, grass, bark, and worms.
 Some Soviet prisoners suffered so much from hunger that they made written requests to their guards to be shot.
 Cannibalism was reported in several camps, despite capital punishment for this offense.
 Soviet civilians who tried to provide food were often shot.
 In many camps, those who were in better condition were separated from prisoners deemed to have no chance of survival.
 Employment could be beneficial in securing additional food and better conditions, although workers often received insufficient food and death rates exceeded 50 percent on some labor deployments.